 Its islands are what makes the Philippines the ultimate dream destination.
 As a tropical archipelago, the Philippines doesn’t disappoint when it comes to pristine postcard-worthy islands.
-The islands of the Philippines are recognized worldwide as some of the best in the world, with Palawan consistently earning the number 1 spot for years.
+The Philippines' islands are recognized worldwide as some of the best in the world, with Palawan consistently earning the number 1 spot for years.

 You'll get to visit islands with powdery white sand underneath your feet, with the salty air kissing your face as you savor the clear blue water surrounding you.
 It’s like a scene in a movie where you’re in an unbelievably beautiful island, but instead of just one, you get to experience this in different islands that each offers a unique beauty.

-Top island hopping destinations in the Philippines include Palawan's El Nido and Coron, Cebu, Bohol, Siargao, Boracay, and Bohol to name a few.
+Top island hopping destinations in the Philippines include Palawan's El Nido and Coron, Cebu, Bohol, Siargao, Boracay, and Bohol, to name a few.
 But wherever you are in the Philippines, as long as you're near the ocean, you're sure to find islands to explore.
-These will surely take your breath away and will leave you speechless and ignite your dream of living the island life.
+These will surely take your breath away and leave you speechless, and ignite your dream of living the island life.

 Plan Your Ultimate Philippines Holiday

-Discover and explore what this country has to offer by checking out Philippines tours and activities that will surely make you fall with the Pearl of the Orient Seas!
+Discover and explore what this country offers by checking out Philippines tours and activities that will surely make you fall with the Pearl of the Orient Seas!